Norway

 The city of Lithgow, approximately 20 to 25 kilometres away, is the primary service centre for Norway residents, offering shopping, schools, medical facilities, and community services.
 The surrounding landscape includes access to the Blue Mountains World Heritage Area and the scenic Jenolan Caves region.
 Outdoor activities including bushwalking, caving, and cycling are popular in this part of NSW.
 A private vehicle is essential for daily life, as there is no regular public transport connecting Norway to major centres.

-Norway falls under postcode 2787 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Wollondilly electorate.
+Norway falls under postcode 2787 and is governed by the Oberon Council (Local Government Area).
+For federal elections, residents vote in the electorate of Hume, while state elections fall under the Wollondilly electorate.

 📍 Location